huafu/cordova-contact-adapter/README.md

     - `anyName`: to access to the first available name of the contact between all fields from cordova
     - `anyPhotoUrl`: to access the first available photo as an URL (normally `file://`)
+    - `anyPhoneNumber`: to access the first available phone number
+    - `anyURL`: to access the first available URL
+    - `anyEmail`: to access the first available email address

 ## Running Tests